 Yoga is about balance.
-Integral yoga, as taught at Tools for Inner Peace, works at the level of the body, mind, emotions, psyche and spirit to develop equilibrium, flexibility and resilience.
+Classical yoga, as taught at Tools for Inner Peace, works at the level of the body, mind, emotions, psyche and spirit to develop equilibrium, flexibility and resilience.

 The yoga taught at Tools for Inner Peace is gentle and systematic, combining asana (postures), pranayama (breathing techniques), yoga nidra (relaxation) and meditation.
 People of all ages and levels of fitness or flexibility can participate.